- A Recession May Be Coming. But Here’s a Silver Lining

 - High-Net-Worth vs. Ultra-High-Net-Worth

-Wealthy people often are divided into two categories, high-net-worth individuals (HNWIS) who have at least $1 million in liquid assets and ultra-high-net-worth individuals (UHNWIS) with $30 million and up.
-The definitions matter to the financial services industry, which targets different offerings to members of each group.
-Depending on which category they fall into, wealthy individuals… read more…
+Wealthy people are often divided into two categories: high-net-worth individuals, who have at least $1 million in liquid assets, and ultra-high-net-worth individuals, who have $30 million or more.
+The definitions matter within the financial services industry, which targets different offerings to members of each group.
+Depending on their category, wealthy individuals require and can access… read more…

 There’s a bond that pays a 6.89% interest rate and is guaranteed by the U.S. Treasury.
 Investors should keep some limitations and conditions in mind before investing, but as inflation has continued to grow, this could be an attractive option… read more…